Jessica Novak

 Jessica Novak is an American drama television series that aired on CBS from November 5 until December 3, 1981 and was written by Ira Steven Behr.
 The cast includes Helen Shaver, Kip Gilman, Erik Kilpatrick, and Lara Parker.
 The series was cancelled after only 7 episodes and the last two episodes were only aired in West Germany.

 Synopsis

-The series focused on Jessica Novak, a news reporter for KLA-TV, who did human interest stories and exposes.
+The series focused on Jessica Novak, a news reporter for KLA-TV, who did human interest stories and exposés.